psumesh/RTLflow/README.md

 # RTLflow <img align="right" src="./logo.png" />

-A GPU acceleration flow for RTL simulation with multiple testbenches.
+A GPU acceleration flow for RTL simulation with batch stimulus.

 # What is RTLflow?